 Effect on Cats

 Wee kittens do not like catnip until they are about 3 months old.
 The sensitivity is inherited: A kitten with only one catnip-sensitive parent has a one-in-two chance of inheriting the catnip sensitivity, and a kitten whose parents both exhibit sensitivity has a three-in-four chance.
-There is no correlation between catnip sensitivity and sex, colour, or breed.
+There is no correlation between catnip sensitivity and sex, colour.

 Active Ingredients of Catnip

 Nepetalactone is one of several related compounds known to initiate the classic catnip response.